UPDATED MARCH 3, 2026

 “Because, ladies and gentlemen, today — and for one day only — you can buy this chipper for just £5.”

-The trader’s pitch was a masterclass in selling and, although it was in person, it included many of the techniques we use in our sales letters, on our websites and in our marketing campaigns.
+The trader’s pitch was a masterclass in selling and, although it was in-person selling, it included many of the techniques we use in our sales letters, on our websites and in our marketing campaigns.

 Ineffective landing pages

+Imagine this.
 You see an advert that compels you to click on it.
 The company has succeeded in creating the buzz.
-You’re interested and you want to find out more
+You’re interested and you want to find out more.

 But, instead of a customised landing page that’s designed to continue your buyer journey, you arrive on the product page of the company’s website.